yoxjames/simplifyK/README.md

 Ramer-Douglas-Peucker is a recursive algorithm.
 To prevent any stack overflow issues `DeepRecursiveFunction` (https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deep-recursive-function/) from the Kotlin standard library was used.
 Therefore, this should work on even large non-optimal data sets.

 ## Contributing
 Contributions are welcome including additional polyline simplification algorithms and performance improvements.
-Before opening a PR be sure to run tests and static analysis `./gradlew allTest detektAll`.
+Before opening a PR be sure to run tests and static analysis `./gradlew allTest allDetekt`.
 If you run into issues with the browser tests at least ensure that `./gradlew jvmTest` passes.
 This project also includes some JVM benchmarks which can be run with `./gradlew bench` if you have performance improvements to propose I would appreciate including benchmarks for each implementation.